FGMEMBERS-SCENERY/PGUA-fg-CustomScenery/README.md

 *  The ground networks are licensed under the terms of the GPLv2 or later.

-:copyright: Israel Hernandez (IHAM-COL)  :copyright: J Maverick 16
+:copyright: 2015 Israel Hernandez (IAHM-COL)  :copyright: 2015 J Maverick 16